ApexRMS/covid19sim/README.md

 To generate a forecast, first ensure that you are in the correct working directory.
 The easiest way to do this is to open the `covid19sim.Rproj` project file in RStudio.
-From here, open the `update-forecast.R` and either hit the "Run App" button in the top-right corner, or run the file line-by-line.
+From here, open the `update-forecast.R` script and either hit the "Run App" button in the top-right corner, or run the file line-by-line.
 This script will check that internal and external data sources are up-to-date, perpare the model inputs, and build a local shiny app to visualize the results.

 ApexRMS runs this forecast daily and archives past forecast results in this repository for posterity.
 Try playing around with the Forecast Dates in the